 Best Electric Guitar Budget Starter Pack

 Consider These Two Factors

-An acoustic is ideal for a child who has no real idea of what musical influence to follow.
-An acoustic guitar is portable and can be ideal for school lessons, carrying back and forth, and is considerably much lighter than an electric.
+1. An acoustic guitar is ideal for a child who has no real idea of what musical influence to follow.
+Acoustic guitars are portable and can be ideal for school lessons, carrying back and forth, and is considerably much lighter than an electric.

 It’s like a blank slate, you can learn without the tweaking of the knobs, messy distortion, or understanding what an acceptable volume is.

 No cables, no guitar strap, no amp, no picks necessary!
 An acoustic guitar can be played with nothing but the guitar and your fingers.
 Can also be good for the longevity of Mum and Dad’s eardrums.

 2. My daughter is 6 years old, she simply enjoys plugging into my amp with me and making noises.
 She has a mini electric guitar (it’s bright pink).
 For me, this is great, she has that initial interest.
 Although she’s not interested in learning anything yet (because it takes longer than 15 seconds).
 But for me, this is very exciting, she has a curiosity.
 This could be molded into something later in her life.